William Hurst (MP)

-William Hurst (by 1484-1568), of Exeter, Devon, was an English merchant and Member of Parliament.
+William Hurst (by 1484-1568), of Exeter, Devon, was an English merchant and Member of Parliament (MP).

 Hurst was a bailiff of the City of Exeter in 1512 and 1522.

+Public service

 He was Mayor of Exeter for six terms, first in 1523, taking over after the death of the incumbent John Simon and re-elected the following year.
 He then returned to the position in 1535, 1545, 1551 and 1561.

-He was a Member (MP) of the Parliament of England for Exeter in 1539, 1542 and 1545.
+He was a Member of the Parliament of England for Exeter in 1539, 1542 and 1545.

+Almshouses

 In his will (of 1552), Hurst gave six tenement houses in the Parish of Alhallows on the Walls, and a further six tenements on St Mary Arches, for the use of poor people.

+The Hurst Almshouses in Allhallows were to the exterior of the city wall, near the East Gate.
+The gate was demolished in 1784, and the buildings near the wall were in poor repair, as noted in a House of Commons report in 1834.

+The site of the almshouses was later used for the Devon and Exeter Subscription Rooms, and were demolished in 1819, being replaced by twelve new almshouses in Belgrave Road.
+There were arguments at the city council as to whether Hurst had the right to endow the almshouses in perpetuity.